Caoimhinv/pands-project2021/README.md

 ## Introduction <a name="introduction"></a>

+>**Taxonomy** - *"... the scientific study of naming, defining and classifying groups of biological organisms based on shared characteristics."*

-Fisher's Iris dataset is a multivarate dataset named after the statistician Ronald Fisher who introduced it in his 1936 paper *"The Use of Multiple Measurements in Taxonic Problems* which was published in the journal *'Annals of Eugenics'*.
-The original data was collected by botanist Edgar Anderson, whom it is also sometimes named after, with the aim *"to quantify the morphologic variation of Iris flowers of three related species"*.
+Fisher's Iris dataset is a collection of measurements of the attributes of different species of Iris flower.
+It was introduced by the statistician Ronald Fisher in a 1936 paper *"The Use of Multiple Measurements in Taxonic Problems*, and has developed into a very popular testcase for students of various mathematic and scientific disciplines.
+The original data was collected by botanist Edgar Anderson, whom it is also sometimes named after.

+>*"to quantify the morphologic variation of Iris flowers of three related species"*.

 ## Background <a name="Background"></a>
+The original data was collected by botanist Edgar Anderson, whom it is also sometimes named after.
 The dataset consists of 50 samples from each of three species of iris - Iris setosa, Iris virginica and Iris versicolor.
 Four attributes were measured from each sample - lengths and widths of both sepals and petals in cemtimetres.
-The samples from the setosa and versicolar were were all collected on the same day from the same field by the same person.
+The samples from the setosa and versicolar were all collected on the same day from the same field by the same person.
 The third species was collected elsewhere.

-- the following image shows the 3 species of Iris involved and identifies the petals and sepals:

 ![Image of the 3 different species of Iris.](./Images/image_of_irises.png)

->**Taxonomy** - *"... the scientific study of naming, defining and classifying groups of biological organisms based on shared characteristics."*
->**Linear discriminant analysis** - *"... method used in statistics and other fields, to find a linear combination of features that characterizes or separates two or more classes of objects or events."*
->**Multivariate statistics** - *"... a subdivision of statistics encompassing the simultaneous observation and analysis of more than one outcome variable."*
  >**Morphology** - *"... the form and structure of an organism or one of its parts."*

 I felt a good place to start was reading Ronald Fisher's original paper.
 I found this quite a diffcult read, with a lot of statistical terminology and methodology that is beyond my level of understanding at this point.
 What I did understand was very interesting though, and what impressed me most was that he did all of this without a calculator or computer!

 The wikipedia entry on the dataset, along with some more general background information, tells us that the dataset has become an important testcase in many fields.
 Although the paragragh on uses of the dataset focuses mostly on machine learning which is outside the breadth of this module.
+We learn that Fisher's original paper was an example of linear disciminant analysis.

+>**Linear discriminant analysis** - *"... method used in statistics and other fields, to find a linear combination of features that characterizes or separates two or more classes of objects or events."*

 The article *The Iris Dataset — A Little Bit of History and Biology* by Yong Cui gives a more general overview of the dataset, and to me at least, is a bit more accessible.
 We get some more background on each of the main protagonists and their further contributions to their respective fields.
-It's quite interesting to find out that although Fisher developed this model to discriminate between the species, botanists (including Anderson himself), discovered that seed size a more reliable differentiator.
-My experience of, and interest in gardening has up until this point exceded that of statistics so this gave me a chuckle :smile:!
+It's quite interesting to find out that although Fisher developed this model to discriminate between the species, botanists (including Anderson himself), discovered that seed size was a more reliable differentiator!
 Anyway, the main takeaway from this article for me, is that appreciating and trying to understand something about the actual data subject matter is important, and one shouldn't just focus on the figures in isolation.

 In preparation, I did some revision of basic statistical methods.
 However, apart from that, I haven't ventured outside the subject matter and methods covered in the lectures to date.
 There was a temptation to delve into machine learning, which it is suggested this dataset is quite appropriate for, but I resisted, reckoning I'd be better equipped for that further down the line.

 ## Initial data exploration <a name="Initial data exploration"></a>
 ### Part1 <a name="Part1"></a>
-My first step was to download the dataset which I did from <https://gist.github.com/curran/a08a1080b88344b0c8a7#file-iris-csv> and save it as the csv (comma separated value) file <iris_dataset.csv> in this repositry.
+While this section subsequently migrated to a separate file (**text_analysis.py**) for convenience and tidyness, it originated as the first pieces of code in my main script, so it seems logical place to start from.
+My first step was to download the dataset which I did from <https://gist.github.com/curran/a08a1080b88344b0c8a7#file-iris-csv> and save it as the **csv** file <iris_dataset.csv> in this repositry.
 I cross referenced this with another, more authentic looking version from https://archive.ics.uci.edu/ml/datasets/Iris but they were identical.
-I imported the **pandas**, **csv**, **matplotlib.pyplot**, and **seaborn** libraries to assist in the reading, writing, analysis and visualisation of the data.
+I imported the **pandas** and **csv** libraries to assist in the reading, writing, and analysis of the data for this section.

-- **pandas** - "... is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."
+>**pandas** - "... is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."
-- **csv** - "The csv library provides functionality to both read from and write to CSV files."
+>**csv** - "The csv library provides functionality to both read from and write to CSV files."
-- **matplotlib.pyplot** - "...is a state-based interface to matplotlib.
-It provides a MATLAB-like way of plotting.
-Pyplot is mainly intended for interactive plots and simple cases of programmatic plot generation."
-- **seaborn** - "... is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics."

-Pandas, matplotlib.pyplot, and seaborn are imported as per convention, and economy of space, as **pd**, **plt**, and **sns** respectively.
+Pandas, is imported as per convention, and economy of space, as **pd**.

-I read the file using **pandas** with the following:
+I read the file using the following code:

     iris = pd.read_csv("/Users/caoimhinvallely/Desktop/Programming/Programming2021/pands-project2021/iris_dataset.csv")

 ### Part2 <a name="Part2"></a>
-*Note: the program writes a summation of all of the following findings to the text file <outputted_iris_data_textfile.txt>, a copy of which is inclued in this repositry.*

 I was then able to start some initial parsing of the data.
-I found the **.size()** and **.shape()** of the data, followed then by the column names (**.columns()**). **.isnull()** tells me there are no missing values in the dataset.
+I found the **.size()** and **.shape()** of the data, followed by the column names (**.columns()**) and object type. **.isnull().values.any()** tells me there are no missing values in the dataset.
 I then printed out the first and last 6 lines of the data set using the **.head()** and **.tail()** tools, plus a random/sample 6 rows using the **.sample()** tool.
 We can see that there are 750 entries divided into 150 rows and 5 columns.
 The columns are titled 'sepal_length', 'sepal_width', 'petal_length', 'petal_width', and 'species'.
 The printout of the first 6 rows shows that they are all the same species - 'setosa' - and that all the values are 5.1cm and less, with the sepal being considerably bigger than the petal.
 The last 6 rows are all of the 'virginica' species, with the dimensions being quite different but less of a variance between sepal and petal size.
 The sample 6 rows printed out show a 3rd species, versicolor, and also display a siginificant range in values in the petal dimensions. **.value_counts()** tells me that the 150 rows are divided evenly between these 3 species.

 ### Part3 <a name="Part3"></a>
 I used the **.describe()** method to delve a bit deeper into the data.
 This produced a lot of useful information such as the maximum and minimum values, the mean, and the standard deviation.
-We can quickly see that what was suggested above in relation to the petal dimensions is very much in evidence with quite a significant range between the lowest and highest petal length (1.0 - 6.9) and a standard deviation of 1.76.
+We can quickly see that what was suggested above in relation to the petal dimensions is very much in evidence with quite a significant range between the lowest and highest petal length (1.0cm - 6.9cm) and a standard deviation of 1.76.

 I then looked at correlation in the dataset with the **.corr()** tool.
 This reveals stong correlation between petal width and length, but considerably less between sepal length and width.
 Interestingly there is also a strong correlation between sepal length and both petal length and width.